shankar4/Functional-Genomics/Bash tutorial.md

 LATEX tutorial for a writing project: http://latextrack.sourceforge.net/github-tutorial/github-tutorial.pdf

-To add a blank line after a given line, add two blank spaces at the end
+To add a blank line after a given line, add two blank spaces at the end This is a line /r/n/
+/r/n
+This is another line.